the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-two/index.md

 // true
 ~~~~~~~

 For a beginner, a JavaScript object seems to be similar to a JavaScript class considering the use cases.
-However, objects are usually the default way to go for encapsulating related information into one entity.
+However, objects are usually the default way to go for encapsulating related information into one entity for a specific domain.
 In contrast, classes are rather used when leaning more towards object-oriented programming in JavaScript.
-After all, objects are the perfect fit for collecting information in one entity that's related to another.
+Also if you want to make greater use of methods in an object (which is not the norm), you may want to fall back to a JavaScript class instead.
+After all, objects are the perfect fit for collecting information in one construct.

 ### Exercises: